parthenon-hpc-lab/parthenon/docs/coordinates.md

 ## Compile Time vs. Run Time Parameters

-For each of these functions that take parameters `dir`, `face`, and/or `edge` as template parameters at compile time we use uppercase first-letter names.
-As needed we also introduce versions with runtime parameters using lowercase function names.
+For each of these functions that take parameters `dir`, `face`, and/or `edge` as template parameters at compile time, we also introduce as needed versions with runtime parameters appending `FA` to the function name for "function-arguments."
 For example,
 ```
-xc( const int dir, const int idx); //Cell Centers
-da( const int dir, const int k, const int j, const int i); //Face Areas
+FaceAreaFA( const int dir, const int k, const int j, const int i); //Face Areas
 ```
 This convention avoids naming conflicts between simplified functions and runtime functions.
-These lowercase versions are implemented on an as-needed basis.
+These run-time versions are implemented on an as-needed basis.

 *This page will be expanded with the implementation of spherical and cylindrical coordinates.*